ANGULAR LIMB DEFORMITIES

 Damage to a growth plate during the period of skeletal growth.

 Abnormal development of a limb during skeletal growth in dogs for whom we have selected them to have abnormal skeletal conformation and who are genetically predisposed to abnormal growth.
 Such breeds of dogs are referred to as chondrodystrophic breeds (meaning abnormal cartilage development) and include breeds like Shih-Tzus, Dachsunds, Bassett Hounds, and other dogs that usually have short and malangulated limbs.

 Fracture of a limb that heals with poor alignment, referred to as a malunion.

 Of those potential causes of angular deformity, the most common causes are damage to a growth plate in an otherwise normal dog or abnormal development in a chondrodystrophic breed.
-Fracture malunion is less common.
+Malunion, secondary to fracture, is less common.

 TREATMENT OF LIMB DEFORMITIES

 The ultimate goals of deformity correction are to straighten (re-align) the limb and there are many different methods by which this can be done.
 However, the first and often crucial step in treating a limb deformity is planning the correction accurately.
 This is crucial because every deformity is unique and requires a unique correction.

 The traditional method of evaluating and planning deformity correction is to make radiographs (take X-ray) and to evaluate and plan surgical correction accordingly.
 Such method is simple, relatively inexpensive, and often effective, particularly for relatively simple deformities.

 However, there are some limitations to using radiography (X-rays) for assessment of the deformity and planning of correction.
 The greatest limitation is that accurately characterizing the deformity in 3 dimensions can be limited when using 2-dimensional images (i.e. X-rays).
 This is particularly true if the deformity is complex and involves malangulation in all 3 planes of space.